Charlesxhsk/VaR-CVaR-SGLD/README.md

 [1]:Sabanis S, Zhang Y. A fully data-driven approach to minimizing CVaR for portfolio of assets via SGLD with discontinuous updating[J]. arXiv preprint arXiv:2007.01672, 2020.
+[2]: "Financial Risk Theory" class project in the University of Edinburgh(2021-2022).